-Examples of privation
+Examples of privation in a Sentence

 The country has suffered through long periods of economic privation.

 the constant privation of sleep was starting to affect my work

-Origin of privation
+Origin and Etymology of privation

 First Known Use: 14th centurySee Words from the same year

 Seen and Heard